sergio-lacerda/Financial-Trail/README.md

 - Receive your personal API key
 - Add it to the project configuration as described above

+### 4. Run the project
+With the solution opened in Visual Studio, click "Run"

 ## 🎯 Use Cases

 This project is useful for: